-In the third step, institutions must apply the leverage ratio methodology, as defined in Article 429a of the Delegated Regulation 2015/62, to derivatives with negative replacement costs or market values, even if they are held off-balance sheet under the applicable accounting standards.
-The latter must be converted into an absolute amount to which the potential future credit exposure is added, in accordance with Article 274 of
+In the third step, institutions must apply the leverage ratio methodology, as defined in Article 429 of Regulation (EU) No 575/2013 (CRR), to derivatives recognized in accordance with Article 295, where the current market value of the derivatives is negative even if they are held off-balance sheet under the applicable accounting standards.

-$^{^{11}}$ These investment firms fall within the definition of Article 96(1)(a) or (b) of Regulation (EU) No 575/2013 or carry out activity 8 of Annex I Section A of Directive 2004/39/EC but do not carry out activities 3 or 6 of Annex I Section A of that Directive.
+11 These investment firms fall within the definition of Article 96(1)(a) or (b) of Regulation (EU) No 575/2013 or carry out activity 8 of Annex I Section A of Directive 2004/39/EC but do not carry out activities 3 or 6 of Annex I Section A of that Directive.

-$^{^{12}}$ 'Total liabilities' are defined in the DR in reference to the Council Directive 86/635/EEC or IFRS, namely the annual financial statements of the institution.
+12 'Total liabilities' are defined in the DR in reference to the Council Directive 86/635/EEC or IFRS, namely the annual financial statements of the institution.

-13 Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 the CRR.
-Instead of applying Article 274 of the CRR, institutions may apply the Article 275 only where they also use this method for solvency purposes (Article 92 of the CRR).
+13 Please refer to the consolidated version of the regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms.